 Health and Well-Being Co-operation and Collaboration Leadership Understand movement concepts.
 Understand principles, strategies and tactics.
 Core Leadership skills are life skills.
-Participate regularly in realistic fitness activities Take part in social sports that involve being part of a team.
+Participate regularly in realistic fitness activities Take part in social sports that involve being part of that can be maintained post 16. a team.
 Achieve and maintain personal fitness in order to enhance health.
+Inspire pupils to succeed.
 Become physically confident through competition.
 Build character and embed values of fairness and Support health and fitness by participating in respect. physically demanding activities.
 Be physically active for sustained periods of time.
 Take part in a range of physical activities.
 Develop the qualities of Resilience, Accountability, Encourage students to make the choice of healthy, Respect and Patience through Leadership. active lives.
-Provide the motivation to make wise lifestyle Develop motor skill competence - agility, balance, Develop knowledge of and responsibility for co-ordination (running, jumping, throwing, personal character traits.
+Provide the motivation to make wise lifestyle Develop motor skill competence - agility, balance, Develop knowledge of and responsibility for choices. co-ordination (running, jumping, throwing, personal character traits.
 Know yourself and how to achieve the goal of catching).
-Increase confidence in social character traits.
-Value engagement. using own strategies for self-calming.
+Increase confidence in social character traits. managing stress through emotional regulation, Value engagement. using own strategies for self-calming.